The Virginian-Pilot

-The Virginian-Pilot is the daily newspaper for Norfolk, Virginia.
+The Virginian-Pilot is the daily newspaper for Hampton Roads, Virginia.
 Commonly known as The Pilot, it is Virginia's largest daily.
 It serves the five cities of South Hampton Roads as well as several smaller towns across southeast Virginia and northeast North Carolina.
 It was a locally owned, family enterprise from its founding in 1865 at the close of the American Civil War until its sale to Tribune Publishing in 2018.
+Its headquarters is in Newport News, and prior to 2020 was in Norfolk.

-The Virginian-Pilot is owned by parent company, Tribune Publishing.
+The Virginian-Pilot is owned by parent company Tribune Publishing.
 This company was acquired by Alden Global Capital, which operates its media properties through Digital First Media, in May 2021.

 Pulitzer Prizes

 The newspaper has won three Pulitzer Prizes.
 The first was won in 1929 by editor Louis Jaffe, who received the Pulitzer Prize for Editorial Writing for "An Unspeakable Act of Savagery", an editorial which condemned lynching.
 Jaffe mentored the paper's next editor, Lenoir Chambers, who in 1960 received the same prize for his editorials on desegregation, as exemplified by "The Year Virginia Closed the Schools" and "The Year Virginia Opened the Schools".
 The paper was one of the few in Virginia to publicly support the end of Jim Crow.
 In 1985, Thomas Turcol was awarded the Pulitzer Prize for General News Reporting for his coverage of corruption in Chesapeake.
 Reporters at The Pilot have also finished as Pulitzer finalists three times since 2007.